dayton-dynamic/make-it-dayton-game-demo/animated_sprites/hints/scared.md

-# Change speed (Easy)

-Can you make the blob faster?
-Slower?
+# Scaredy-blob (Medium)

+What if the blob runs away from the pointer instead of toward it?

 *Hint:*

+Look for the place where the blob's position changes.

-Look for a variable named `speed`.
-Change it, save the file, stop the game, and rerun it.
+After making your change, save the file, stop the game, and rerun it.